 Neuropsychology PhD Program Information

-Aspiring neuropsychologists could participate in doctoral-level clinical psychology programs and choose a neuropsychology specialization.
+Aspiring neuropsychologists can participate in doctoral-level clinical psychology programs and specialize in neuropsychology.
 Advanced students might earn a post-doctoral certificate in the discipline.
-Read on for the requirements and coursework of these programs, and see other career options.

 Neuropsychologists specialize in the relationship between the brain and behavior.
 Although some Ph.D. programs in clinical psychology offer a neuropsychology concentration, post-doctoral certificate programs in the field are more common.
 Learners will explore neurological disorders and cognitive assessment.
 Programs may require independent research and include externship, clinical internship and dissertation requirements, as well as post-doctoral fellowships.
 Admission to Ph.D. programs typically requires a bachelor's degree in or related to psychology, while applicants to post-doctoral certificate programs must already possess - or be working toward - a doctorate in the field.
 Graduates who have attained sufficient experience might also qualify for a diploma credential from the American Board of Professional Psychology.